eseegm97/tetrust/README.md

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}
 RUST (\|) ._. (|/)

+In this program, I wanted to try and replicate one of my favorite video games, Tetris.
+I ahve always loved Tetris for its simplicity and ease of play, yet it is also very addicting and challenging, despite its simple design and gameplay.

 {Provide a description of the software that you wrote to demonstrate the Rust language.}

 {Describe your purpose for writing this software.}